approvals/ApprovalTests.Java/approvaltests/docs/how_to/InlineApprovals.md

 When your result is under ten lines inline approvals has the following benefits:
 * Reduced number of test files
 * Result and test are co-located
-* Is easier to have the result clarify the intent of the test
+* Having the result visible with the code clarifies the intent of the test

 ## Solution: Use Options.inline()
 Any `verify()` call can use inline approvals so long as the output is text.